 Yes.
 Allow the scones to cool completely before wrapping them in plastic wrap and in an airtight container.
 Scones can be frozen for up to 3 months.
 Defrost overnight in the fridge.
 Scones can also be baked directly from frozen, add 5 minutes to the baking time.

-A mature or vintage cheddar adds a nice flavour to scones.
-Tasty Cheese in New Zealand is perfect for savoury scones.
+A mature or vintage cheddar adds a nice flavor to scones.
+Tasty Cheese in New Zealand is perfect for savory scones.

 Pope them in the microwave for 10-20 seconds next to a small bowl of water.
 Or heat at 150°C/ 300F/Gas Mark 2 for 5 minutes with a bowl of water.